greg-raven/grus/_posts/2025-10-13-fix-and-pass-hr-38.md

 - Gun owners would not be able to lawfully carry throughout the United States without massive risk and insane costs.

-## There are 3 Most Major Problems with H.R.
-38 That Must Be Fixed
+## There are 3 most major problems with H.R.
+38 that must be fixed

 ### Problem # 1 --- Forgot your wallet?
 Go to jail.